Be the first one to learn about service and product updates.

 Mobile HomeCage with tracking capability

-Mobile HomeCage allows using precise optical and electrophysiological techniques in the brain of non-anesthetized, head-fixed and naturally behaving mice.
-The locomotion tracking device collects and displays in real time actionable data about the mouse’s movement trajectory and speed, and controls external stimulation devices in closed-loop experiments.
+Mobile HomeCage allows using precise optical and electrophysiological techniques in the brain or spinal cord of awake behaving mice.
+The locomotion tracking device collects and displays in real-time actionable data about the mouse’s movement trajectory and speed, and controls external stimulation devices in closed-loop experiments.
 Locomotion tracking allows integrating behavioral readouts with high-precision tests that require head-fixation.

 Request a Quote

 Combining neurophysiological techniques that require head-fixation with behavioral research is not simple.
 It requires correlating the data obtained during brain imaging or recordings with the mouse’s movement and trajectory.
-It also requires integration and control of stimulation systems such as liquid reward.
+It also requires integration and control of stimulation systems such as a liquid reward.
 The Mobile HomeCage’s new motion tracking system makes it possible.

 The new locomotion tracking is a significant leap in the Mobile HomeCage’s evolution towards a more integrated solution for behavioral research.

-If you need to recap the Mobile HomeCage’s basic capabilities please refer to this this article.
-Otherwise read on to learn more about locomotion tracking in the Mobile HomeCage.
+If you need to recap the Mobile HomeCage’s basic capabilities please refer to this article.
+If you are primarily interested in spinal cord imaging or recording, navigate to the relevant section down the page.
+Otherwise, read on to learn more about locomotion tracking in the Mobile HomeCage.

 How it works

-The tracking apparatus consists of a sensor board (located inside of the Mobile HomeCage’s air dispenser), a mat with magnets (placed inside the floating cage), a control unit and an open source software.
-Sensors detect the movement of magnets, a processor in the control unit calculates the cage coordinates in real time and streams the data to the computer software, which extrapolates the cage movements into the animal’s trajectory relative to the cage.
+The tracking apparatus consists of a sensor board (located inside of the Mobile HomeCage’s air dispenser), a mat with magnets (placed inside the floating cage), a control unit, and open-source software.
+Sensors detect the movement of magnets, a processor in the control unit calculates the cage coordinates in real-time and streams the data to the computer software, which extrapolates the cage movements into the animal’s trajectory relative to the cage.
 The trajectory is displayed, along with the animal’s speed and acceleration, and stored for off-line analysis.

 Why magnetic tracking?

 There are many reasons why we opted for magnetic instead of video tracking.
 By hiding the sensor board, the centerpiece of the tracking system, inside the air dispenser we saved space in the 2-photon set-up.
 Unlike video tracking, magnetic tracking works both in light and in dark conditions.
 Besides that: the tracker’s speed (80 fps) and resolution (1 mm) would be hard to match for most video tracking devices.